Fact Sheet 404

 Viral load and CD4 cell tests provide critical information for decisions on antiretroviral therapy (ART).
 Before changing treatment, the tests should be repeated to confirm the results.
 Fact Sheet 124 has more information on CD4 cell tests and Fact Sheet 125 covers viral load testing.

 Viral resistance testing helps health care providers choose the most effective drugs.
 See Fact Sheet 126 for more information.
 Resistance testing is recommended for patients starting therapy, when viral load is not controlled by new medications, or when it “breaks through” a regimen that used to work.
-The guidelines recommend resistance testing before starting antiretroviral treatment (ART.)
-It can also make sense for people who don’t need to start ART yet.
-This can show if the person got infected with drug-resistant virus.
+The guidelines recommend resistance testing before starting ART.
+This can show if the person got infected with drug-resistant virus

 The guidelines recommend using a viral tropism test (see fact sheet 129) before starting therapy with a CCR5 inhibitor.
 They also suggest using a genetic test, HLA-B*5701 before starting abacavir (see fact sheet 416),

-- Regardless of CD4 count, treatment is recommended for all pregnant patients, and patients with HIV-associated nephropathy (a kidney disorder) or those who need treatment for hepatitis B.
+Regardless of CD4 count, treatment is strongly recommended for all pregnant patients, and patients with HIV-associated nephropathy (a kidney disorder) or those who need treatment for hepatitis B.

 The guidelines list the following goals for HIV therapy.
 Treatment goals are the same for people starting therapy and those who have been on therapy for a long time: